esbmc/esbmc/BUILDING.md

 We developed a solidity frontend for the efficient SMT-based context-bounded model checker (ESBMC).
 ESBMC-solidity is a permissively licensed open-source context-bounded model checker to verify Solidity smart contracts.
 It can verify both predefined safety properties (e.g., bounds check, overflow, underflow) and user-defined program assertions automatically.

-In order to verify Solidity smart contract, ESBMC should be built with the option:
+To verify Solidity smart contract, ESBMC should be built with the option:

 ```
 -DENABLE_SOLIDITY_FRONTEND=On